itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 Despite how *obvious* it is, just in case you weren't able to instantly figure it out, the orange digits are the maximum possible clock speeds of each chip, multiplied by twenty... **unless it can boost to 4.3GHz**, because then it is 00. *Duh*.
 This is super intuitive and totally comprehensible.

 The `100` has no purpose.
 It is simply there.
-Unless of course it's the `1DE` model.
+Unless, of course, it's the `1DE` model.

 Where is any mention of the GPU performance level?
-Sure you can omit the core count and NPU performance if they are all the same, but the X1E-00-1DE and X1E-84-100 have better GPUs than the rest with no indication whatsoever.
+Sure, you can omit the core count and NPU performance if they are all the same, but the X1E-00-1DE and X1E-84-100 have better GPUs than the rest with no indication whatsoever.

 What is the point of Elite and Plus?
 The X1E-78-100 lacks the boost clock the other Elite models have, but refuses to fall under Plus by virtue of its core count.